 Average Reading Time: 2 minutes, and 35 seconds

-Perhaps the most important requirement in a facial mask is that there are no chemicals or preservatives.
+Perhaps the most important requirement in a facial mask is that there are no chemical preservatives.
 Think about it: the last thing you want in your mask are chemicals that are going to sit on your skin for a long time, right?

 Secondly, you want to make sure the mask is not just a pulling detoxifier of your skin.
 These masks may effectively pull out impurities but often leave the skin very dry.